Yash-Agarwal1708/Quantum-Maze/README.md

 A maze puzzle game based on the motion of electrons and its interaction with various gates.  </B>

 Instructions:
+<li></li>
 <li>Please use full-screen mode.
-You can try to run on Internet Explorer if it doesn't run on Chrome.
+You can try the WebGL to run on Internet Explorer if it doesn't run on Chrome.
 <li>Move your electrons using WSAD.
 <li>The highlighted electron cannot move through walls.
 <li>The unhighlighted electron moves in the opposite direction and can move through walls.